GiGurra/gptsh/README.md

 # gptsh
+Gpt3/4 on your CLI.
+Takes stdin + cli args and prints to stdout.
+Does not (yet) have any network or file system access.

 Some silly saturday morning gpt shell stuff.
 Written by GPT4 + github copilot.
 Uses GPT3.5-turbo by default.
 The results are pretty bad with gpt3.x, so I definitely recommend using gpt4.